Funding Your Summer Experience

 Other Sources of Funding

-For Arts & Sciences students, application to the Student Assembly Summer Experience Grant is also an application to these additional grants:
+For Arts & Sciences students, application to the Summer Experience Grant can also be an application to the following additional grants:

 - The Breitenbach Innovation Fund provides support to undergraduate students in the College of Arts & Sciences pursuing unpaid or minimally paid summer internships in a start-up company or entrepreneurial venture.

-- The Journalism and Communications Internship Fund in the College of Arts & Sciences for Arts & Sciences undergraduate students pursuing unpaid or minimally paid summer internships in the fields of journalism or communications.
-Students who are on the staff of the Cornell Daily Sun will receive special consideration during the Fund’s awarding process.
+- The Journalism and Communications Internship Fund is for Arts & Sciences undergraduate students pursuing unpaid or minimally paid summer internships in the fields of journalism or communications.
+Students who are on the staff of the Cornell Daily Sun will receive special consideration.